aritrasinha26/aprx-lineage-analysis/README.md

 ## Contents

-The `scripts/` directory contains the staged analysis workflow used for:
+The python scripts in the repository contains the staged analysis workflow used for:

 - phenotype extraction and integration
 - AprX/serralysin sequence screening